Ecological Landscaping Services

 • Step One: Design

-Design plans outline the design vision, planting design approach, plant selection, and preparation details for your space.
+Written design plans outline the design vision, planting design approach, plant selection, and preparation details for your space.
+A plant image slideshow is provided, organized by plant type, growing condition, and bloom succession.

-• Step Two: Native plant sourcing
+• Step Two: Plant sourcing

 Plugs are small, young plants.
 They are typically only a few inches tall, but have strong, healthy root systems.